Update: ‘Production & Release’ section updated.

 What is the Mercedes EQB release date?

-The EQB will be launched in the U.S. in 2022.
-Europe & China get it this year.
+The EQB will be launched in the U.S. later this year.
+It is now available in China and Europe.

 Featured Image Source: miit.gov.cn